-They are not included in the above list of the best pet insurers because they are new products and have not yet been rated by the independent financial review firms we use to create the top 10.
+Bought By Many's policies are not included in the above list of the best pet insurers (yet!) because they are new products and have not yet been rated by the independent financial review firms we use to create the top 10.

 However, thousands of customers have given us 5-star reviews and we received Feefo's 2018 Gold Trusted Service award.

 You can see what customers think about our insurance on our testimonials page.